 How to reach it

-This street is today a pedestrian area, so you have to come here by walking, but you can take a bus till Piazza Venezia or the subway (the blue line) till Colosseo.
+This street is today a pedestrian area, so you have to come here by walking.
+However there are buses running till Piazza Venezia.
+In the same vein , subway stop (the blue line) “Colosseo” is not far.